MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/sdk-error-handling-best-practices.md

 # SDK error handling best practices

-This tutorial shows how to access, recognize, and handle **API** errors using the PlayFab **SDK**.
+This tutorial shows how to access, recognize, and handle API errors using the PlayFab SDK.

- The practices describes here are equally applicable to the admin, server, and client **SDKs**, but the patterns depend *highly* on the language of your choice.
+ The practices describes here are equally applicable to the admin, server, and client SDKs, but the patterns depend *highly* on the language of your choice.

-Simply put, the pattern of your choice will be valid for any **SDK** (admin/server/client) but implementation details will be specific to *your* programming language and environment.
+Simply put, the pattern of your choice will be valid for any SDK (admin/server/client) but implementation details will be specific to *your* programming language and environment.

 ## Catching and accessing the error

-PlayFab **SDKs** usually report errors by returning an error object.
+PlayFab SDKs usually report errors by returning an error object.
 The following snippet shows how to detect and access the error.

 ```csharp
 PlayFabClientAPI.LoginWithEmailAddress(new LoginWithEmailAddressRequest() {